Rules, Codes, Guidelines & Forms

 Note: The customer service amendments approved on July 2, 2010 will come into force in stages on October 1, 2010, January 1, 2011 and April 1, 2011.
 These will be consolidated into the DSC in due course.

-17. Amendments to the DSC in relation to connection timelines for large embedded generators.
+17. Amendments in relation to connection timelines for large embedded generators.

 18. Amendments to the DSC in relation to the connection process for micro-embedded generation.

-19. Amendments to the DSC to implement the Board’s policies related to Regional Infrastructure Planning.
+19. Amendments to implement the Board’s policies related to Regional Infrastructure Planning.

-20. Amendments to the DSC to implement the Board’s policies related to requiring distributors to install interval meters for customers with monthly average peak demand during a calendar year of over 50 kW.
+20. Amendments to implement the Board’s policies related to requiring distributors to install interval meters for customers with monthly average peak demand during a calendar year of over 50 kW.

-21. Amendments to the DSC to implement the Board's policies with respect to unmetered load customers and distributor Conditions of Service came into force on January 1, 2015.
+21. Amendments to implement the Board's policies with respect to unmetered load customers and distributor Conditions of Service came into force on January 1, 2015.

-22. Amendments to the DSC in relation to billing frequency, the use of estimated billing, and billing accuracy that came into force on April 15, 2015.
+22. Amendments in relation to billing frequency, the use of estimated billing, and billing accuracy that came into force on April 15, 2015.

-23. Amendments to the DSC to support the implementation of the Ontario Electricity Support Program (OESP) that came into force on October 8, 2015.
+23. Amendments to support the implementation of the Ontario Electricity Support Program (OESP) that came into force on October 8, 2015.

 Sets out the policies, guidelines and procedures to be used by Ontario electricity distributors in preparing applications for distribution rates.
 Also included are associated Excel spreadsheets that conform with the methodologies in the Distribution Rate Handbook and that will assist in the preparation and analysis of rate applications.